genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/01_create-project.md

 - `ALTERNATE_TYPE` of type `STRING`
 - `INSTRUMENT_CODE` of type `STRING`

 To define that model first start with the fields.
-Open `datapipeline-trades-fields-dictionary.kts` under `datapipeline-sandbox/server/jvm/datapipeline-trades-config/src/main/resources/cfg` (if you chose another project name don't forget to replace `datapipeline-trades` with it) and enter the following:
+Open **datapipeline-trades-fields-dictionary.kts** under **datapipeline-sandbox/server/jvm/datapipeline-trades-config/src/main/resources/cfg** (if you chose another project name, then these files will have different names - starting with your application name) and enter the following:

 ```kotlin
 fields {